OptimalPandemic/taurus/README.md

 The microservices communicate via gRPC (https://grpc.io).
 The current version only supports being run on a single server, so no key exchange occurs between APIs.

 ## Prerequisites
-This application requires protoc/protobuf, gRPC, Docker and Docker Compose to build.
+This application requires Python 3.7+, protoc/protobuf, gRPC, Docker and Docker Compose to build.

 ## Usage
 TBD